NSW Southern Highlands – a Beginner’s Guide

 • Lucinda’s Pantry – we missed it this time, but locals were really adamant we try it next time.

-• Southern Rise Bakery / Robertson Pie Shop – Do a pie taste test and pick your favourite – Southern Rise won us.
+• Southern Rise Bakery / Robertson Pie Shop – Do a pie taste test and pick your favourite.
+Southern Rise won us.

 Where to Shop

-• The SHAC– Southern Highlands Artist’s Collective – an eclectic collection worth a look across the road from the pub.
+• The SHAC– Southern Highlands Artist’s Collective – is an eclectic collection worth a look across the road from the pub.

 Where to Stay

-• Robertson Hotel – Grand old hotel – with friendly service, and unpretentious style is home of the TV Series The Traitors that premiered in 2022.
+• Robertson Hotel – Grand old hotel – with friendly service and unpretentious style is home of the TV Series The Traitors that premiered in 2022.

 • Robertson Public House – pop up to bed after they call last drinks!
-Lovely rooms but share bathrooms may not appeal to all.
+Lovely rooms, but share bathrooms may not appeal to all.

 Location: Google map link